exercism/ruby/exercises/practice/gilded-rose/.docs/instructions.md

 To pave the way for the new feature, refactor the existing code and make it easier to change.

-Feel free to make any changes to the `GildedRose#update!` method and add any new code as long as everything still works correctly (i.e., as long as the tests for existing features still pass).
+Feel free to make any changes and add any new code as long as everything still works correctly (i.e., as long as the tests for existing features still pass).

 ## 2. Add the new feature